Design Achievement Award

 BS 1984 Community and Regional Planning

-Since August 2017, Matt Nielson has served as the senior director of operations and campus planning for the National YoungArts Foundation, which nurtures the most accomplished young artists in the visual, literary, design, and performing arts throughout their creative development.
-Nielson oversees operations and management of the organization’s Miami campus and provides support for its programs in Los Angeles and New York.
+Since August 2017, Matt Nielson has served as the senior director of operations and campus planning for the National YoungArts Foundation, which identifies and nurtures the most accomplished young artists in the visual, literary, design and performing arts and assists them at critical junctures in their educational and professional development.
+Nielson oversees operations and management of the organization’s Miami campus and provides support for its programs in Los Angeles, New York, and Washington, DC.

 Nielson previously was a planner for the city of Savage, Minnesota, and for Planning Resources, Inc., in Wheaton, Illinois.
 He also served as the zoning/code enforcement planner for Winnetka, Illinois; economic development coordinator for the Chicago Department of Planning and Development; and senior project coordinator for the Habitat Company in Chicago.